USGC RULES & REGULATIONS

 The USGC will strictly enforce a tournament dress code with no exceptions.
 Collared shirts/mock turtlenecks are required, and no jeans, denims, jogging outfits, or sweat pants are permitted.

 The USGC will not tolerate swearing, vulgar language, club throwing, alcohol abuse, lack of golfing etiquette, or other such behavior per the USGA® Rules of Golf.
 Such conduct will result in tournament disqualification and suspension or expulsion from the event

 Local Qualifying: 2 person teams qualify through a Local Qualifier to be eligible for the USGC King’s Cup National Qualifier™ and the opportunity to make the King’s Cup™ team representing the United States.

-Format: The format for play in a Local Qualifier is Four-Ball stroke play as defined in Rule 31 per the USGA Rules of Golf in which two players play as partners, each playing their own ball.
+Format: The format for play in a Local Qualifier is Best-Ball (Four Ball) stroke play as defined in Rule 31 per the USGA® Rules of Golf in which two players play as partners, each playing their own ball.
 The lower NET score of the partners is the score for the hole.
 If one partner fails to complete the hole, there is no penalty.

 Each Local Qualifier will be 18 holes.
 Scoring will be Net.
 Each team member will receive 80% of the course handicap.

 The top 30% and ties will qualify for the USGC King’s Cup National Qualifier regardless of Division or Flight.

 There must be a minimum of eight teams in a Local Qualifier.

 If a qualified team is unable to participate in the USGC King’s Cup National Qualifier for any reason, the next qualified team at that local qualifying site may be invited to participate.